AeroAstroid/GoATS-filter/README.md

 *[Note: this installation tutorial is a work in progress, and a more in-depth video tutorial is planned for the official release.]*

-Download the .zip file of this repository's source code in the Releases tab, and extract it wherever you'd like.
+Go to the Releases tab in the repo's front page, download the first .zip file, and extract it wherever you'd like.

 To run, **GoATS** requires the following dependencies:
 - `gcc`, to compile the seedfinding code